Marie Skłodowska Curie Actions Doctoral Networks

 What activities are typically included?

-ESRs follow a programme of doctoral training-through-research which contributes to an over-arching research project.
-The overall project and the ESRs’ contributions to it, as well as joint activities such as summer schools, must be clearly defined in the proposal.
-Secondments between partners (and potentially to other identified organisations) are expected in order to broaden the training available to the ESRs and to improve their long-term employability.
+DCs follow a programme of doctoral training-through-research which contributes to an over-arching research project.
+The overall project and the DCs’ contributions to it, as well as joint activities such as summer schools, must be clearly defined in the proposal.
+Secondments between partners (and potentially to other identified organisations) are expected in order to broaden the training available to the DCs and to improve their long-term employability.
 Transferrable skills training should also be incorporated.

 How to apply